zkreations/blogger-numeric-pager/README.md

 pager.init()
 ```

-If you are using it as a global script, you can omit the import and simply create a new instance of `BloggerNumericPager`:
+If you are using it as a global script, you can omit the import.

 ## Options